isbeorn/nina.docs/docs/sequencer/simple/simple.md

 In this section you can adjust which instructions should be considered for the complete set of targets.
 When *Cool Camera* and *Unpark Mount* are enabled, these instructions will be executed before the *first* target.
 The same applies to the *Warm Camera* and the *Park Mount* option, except that they will be run after the *last* target.
-In additon to that there is the option to enable the [auto meridian flip](../../advanced/meridianflip.md) feature that will be enabled for the complete sequence run.
+In addition to that there is the option to enable the [auto meridian flip](../../advanced/meridianflip.md) feature that will be enabled for the complete sequence run.

 ### Sequence Target Tab List